-2 Fallow time refers to the time required following an AGP to allow the air to be circulated and infection causing particles to be removed from the surgery discharged their responsibilities for preventing and controlling infection.
+We were told about the systems that are in place to ensure all staff were aware of, and discharged their responsibilities for preventing and controlling infection.
 This was evidenced in the practice's SOP document which set out the actions and responsibilities of management and staff in order to prevent the spread of the virus.
 In addition, we were told that PPE training, including donning and doffing of PPE had been delivered to all staff.